-House of Eden was registered in 2010 on the Early Years Register and the compulsory part of the Childcare Register.
-It is situated in a building adjacent to the children's centre in the Evenwood area of Bishop Auckland.
+Briery Kindergarden was registered in 1992 and is on the Early Years Register and the compulsory part of the Childcare Register.
+It is situated in the Ashbrooke area of Sunderland.
 The nursery serves the local community.
-It operates from three rooms and there is an enclosed area available for outdoor play.
+It operates from two rooms and there is an enclosed area available for outdoor play.

-The nursery employs seven members of childcare staff.
-All hold appropriate early years qualifications at level 3.
-The nursery opens Monday to Friday 51 weeks of the year.
-Sessions are from 8am until 6pm.
+The nursery employs five members of childcare staff.
+Of these, four hold appropriate early years qualifications at level 3 and above.

+The nursery opens Monday to Friday all year round.
+Sessions are from 8am to 5pm.
 Children attend for a variety of sessions.
-There are currently 42 children attending who are in the early years age group.
+There are currently 38 children attending who are in the early years age group.
 The nursery provides funded early education for two-, three- and four-year-old children.
-It supports a number of children with special educational needs and/or disabilities.